olejorik/AlternatingProjections.jl/docs/src/index.md

 ```

-4. I will open the directory in Atom-Juno and in Pycharm.
+4. I will open the directory in Atom-Juno and/or in Pycharm.
 The former has nice integration with Julia, the latter has powerful editing features.
 In PyCharm, set the project interpreter to "none" (it's not a Python project)

 In Juno's Repl I activate the environment, load Revise package and load the just created AlternatingProjection package